 As UberNote grew useful for our friends and family, we created a company and left our full-time jobs to travel down the path of a technology start-up.
-Starting a company with some of your best friends is not something everyone gets to experience and I believe we truly valued it.
-UberNote went through all the ups and downs of a start-up; funding, a start-up incubator (Launchbox Digital), paying customers, various business models, failed attempts at being acquired and finally shutting down.
+Starting a company with some of your best friends is not something everyone gets to experience, and I believe we truly valued it.
+UberNote went through all the ups and downs of a start-up.

-Since then, everyone has gone on to do truly awesome things since UberNote.
+Since then, everyone has gone on to do truly remarkable things since UberNote.
 We have employees of Yahoo, Mozilla, and MathWorks among our alumni.
-UberNote had ups and downs but ultimately I wouldn’t trade the experience for anything.
+UberNote had ups and downs, but ultimately, I wouldn’t trade the experience for anything.
 One start-up that has emerged out of the dust of UberNote is Referral Rock.
-Referral Rock is web service for creating customer referral programs for small businesses.
+Referral Rock is a web service for creating customer referral programs for small businesses.